 The Viral Week That Was is our weekly round-up of the previous week’s trending memes, humor, rumor, gossip, and everything else Chinese netizens are chatting about.
 Think of this as a nicotine patch to help ease yourself into the week after suckling on the smokey teat of the weekend.

 Welcome back one and all to the wonderful world of the Viral Week.
-Coming up in today’s edition: Ctrip attempting to pull a fast one, Chinese Burns failure, the casting of Mulan, and the holiday schedule for 2018.
+Coming up in today’s edition: Ctrip attempting to pull a fast one, Chinese Burn failure, the casting of Mulan, and the holiday schedule for 2018.
 But first…

 The kids are alright

 Last week, the alleged abuse of kindergarten children at RYB Education in Beijing’s Chaoyang District was the story that swept the nation.
+After reviewing more than 113 hours of security video, police finally released a statement detailing their findings.

 And what did they find?
 Effectively, nothing.
 One teacher did admit to using a needle on children when they refused to take naps, but all claims of sexual abuse were rebuffed.
 According to a statement posted by officials, the footage did not provide any evidence that there were incidents of sexual abuse at the kindergarten.
 A third-party forensics teams also confirmed that they found no traces of maltreatment on the premises.